Types of credit search

 Every aspect of your borrowing history, like how well you’ve paid back debts in the past, is factored in to your credit report, which helps lenders make a decision.

 What is a soft credit check?

 A soft credit check is a quick search that gives lenders information about you, which is basically a quick view of your credit history, rather than the full report.
-Soft searches are made when:
+Soft searches are usually made when:

 - A lender wants to check your eligibility for one of its credit facilities.

 - An employer needs to verify your identity before hiring you.

 - You apply for insurance on a pay monthly basis.